-The decision has been considered against policies S1 The Spatial Strategy and Settlement Hierarchy, S4 Housing Development in or Adjacent to Villages, S6 Design Principles for Efficient Buildings, S7 Reducing Energy Consumption - Residential Development, S20 Resilient and Adaptable Design, S21 Flood Risk and Water Resources, S23 Meeting Accommodation Needs, S47 Accessibility and Transport, S49 Parking Provision, S53 Design and Amenity, S57 The Historic Environment, S59 Green and Blue Infrastructure Network, S60 Protecting Biodiversity and Geodiversity, S61 Biodiversity Opportunity and Delivering Measurable Net Gains and S66 Trees, Woodland and Hedgerows of the Central Lincolnshire Local Plan 2023 and policy E-5 Nettleham Beck Green Corridor, D-1 Access, D-2 Pedestrian and Cycle Access, D-3 Parking Provision, D-4 Water Resource and Flood Risk and D-6 Design of New Development in the first instance.
+The decision has been considered against policies S1 The Spatial Strategy and Settlement Hierarchy, S4 Housing Development in or Adjacent to Villages.
+S6 Design Principles for Efficient Buildings, S7 Reducing Energy Consumption - Residential Development, S20 Resilient and Adaptable Design, S21 Flood Risk and Water Resources, S23 Meeting Accommodation Needs, S47 Accessibility and Transport, S49 Parking Provision, S53 Design and Amenity, S57 The Historic Environment, S59 Green and Blue Infrastructure Network, S60 Protecting Biodiversity and Geodiversity, S61 Biodiversity Opportunity and Delivering Measurable Net Gains and S66 Trees, Woodland and Hedgerows of the Central Lincolnshire Local Plan 2023 and policy E-5 Nettleham Beck Green Corridor, D-1 Access, D-2 Pedestrian and Cycle Access, D-3 Parking Provision, D-4 Water Resource and Flood Risk and D-6 Design of New Development in the first instance.
 Furthermore consideration is given to D1 Parking Standards for New Residential Development, D3 Water Resource and Flood Risk, D4 Design of New Development and Parish Design Code Principles, D5 Climate Change Mitigation and Adaption, D6 Housing Development within Nettleham and D7 Housing Mix and Affordable or Specialist Housing and guidance contained within the National Planning Policy Framework, National Planning Practice Guidance, National Design Guide and the National Design Code.

 In light of this assessment the principle of the proposed development is considered acceptable and would introduce three dwellings in an appropriate location within the developed footprint of the settlement.
-The development would not have an unacceptable harmful flood risk impact or have a harmful impact on protected species and trees.
-This is subject to conditions and the submission of the reserved matters of access, scale, appearance and landscaping.
+It is considered that the development can be achieved in flood zone 1 without increasing the risk of flooding elsewhere; or have a harmful impact on protected species and trees.
+This is subject to conditions and the submission of the reserved matters of layout, access, scale, appearance and landscaping.